solomon-b/greedypacker/README.md

 ##### Guillotine Packing:

 ###### Rectangle Merge
-Defragments the Free Rectangles between each item insertion.
+The guillotine algorithm has a tendency to leave fragmented groupings of FreeRectangles which could potentially be connected into larger FreeRectangles.
+This optimization Defragments the FreeRectangle list between each item insertion.

 Usage:
 ```